 We grant cash-based long-term incentive awards, referred to as franchise capital awards, to certain investment team members in lieu of additional equity awards.
 Franchise capital awards are subject to the same vesting and forfeiture provisions as the equity awards.
 Prior to vesting, franchise capital awards are generally allocated to one or more of Artisan's investment strategies.
 The underlying investment holdings and franchise capital award liability are marked to market value each quarter.
-The change in value of the award liability is included in non-operating income/(expense).
+The change in value of the award liability is included in compensation expense.
+The change in value of the underlying investment holdings is included in non-operating income/(expense).